 The operational environment requirements do not apply to this module.
-Check Point VPN-1 version NG with Application Intelligence does not provide a general-purpose operating system nor does it provide a mechanism to load new software.
+Check Point VPN-1 version NG with Application Intelligence R54 does not provide a general-purpose operating system nor does it provide a mechanism to load new software.

-The module was tested on the Check Point Secure Platform Operating System version NG with Application Intelligence.
+The module was tested on the Check Point Secure Platform Operating System version NG with Application Intelligence R54 running on a standard PC architecture Pentium III processor based system.